rsta2/circle/README.md

 The following C++ classes were added to Circle:

-Input library
+Base library

-* CTouchScreenDevice: Driver for the official Raspberry Pi touch screen
+* CPWMSoundDevice2: Low level access to the PWM device to generate sounds on the 3.5mm headphone jack

 The available Circle classes are listed in the file *doc/classes.txt*.
 If you have doxygen installed on your computer you can build a class documentation in *doc/html/* using: